straup/tgn-tools/README.md

 # tgn-tools

 Various tools to make working with the [Getty TGN linked open data dumps](http://blogs.getty.edu/iris/getty-thesaurus-of-geographic-names-released-as-linked-open-data/) less painful.

-Because nothing says _"this is why we can't have nice things"_ like a single file containing 17GB worth of RDF triples...
+Because nothing says _"This is why we can't have nice things"_ like a single file containing 17GB worth of RDF triples...

 Basically the goal is to create a set of tools for parsing the data in streams or for generating derivative representations which mean never having to deal with the hassle of loading this stuff in to a triple store or trying to wrap your head around SPARQL queries.